Ice removal stopped due to cost before Olivier Bruneau's death, foreman testifies | CBC News

 Claridge told workers to stop removing ice because the practice cost too much, a foreman testified Monday at the inquest into the death of construction worker Olivier Bruneau, who was killed by falling ice in March 2016.

-Foreman Shawn Proulx from Taggart Construction told the inquest, which started last week, that his team was prepared to "pack up and leave" the Claridge Icon condo site in Ottawa's Little Italy neighbourhood unless a plan was created to address concerns around falling ice.
+Foreman Shawn Proulx from Taggart Construction told the inquest that his team was prepared to "pack up and leave" the Claridge Icon condo site in Ottawa's Little Italy neighbourhood unless a plan was created to address concerns around falling ice.

 "We were told it cost too much to remove the ice on the south wall," he said.
 "I remember those words in my head for six years."